HPC-R/tt_matmul/gpu/README.md

 export CUPY_CACHE_DIR=${SCRIPT_DIR}/.cupy/kernel_cache
 ```

-`unset CUDA_VISIBLE_DEVICES`: The env var was set to `0` by default.
-We unset this env var to avoid errors.

-The matmul.py and run.sh scripts will print results and performance results to the command line output.
+The matmul.py and run.sh scripts will print performance results to the command line output.
 Run the script with:
 ```
 ./run.sh &> run.log001
 ```